 How Katie Ledecky built a successful career.
 Explore key moments that defined the journey.

-At the 2012 Summer Olympics in London, Katie Ledecky won the gold medal in the 800-meter freestyle with a time of 8:14.63, breaking Janet Evans' American record from 1989.
-She narrowly missed the world record set in 2008 by Rebecca Adlington.
+At the 2012 Summer Olympics in London, Katie Ledecky won gold in the 800-meter freestyle with a time of 8:14.63, setting an American record.

 During the summer of 2012, Katie Ledecky trained with the Nation's Capital Swim Club under coach Yuri Suguiyama.

-In 2013, Katie Ledecky qualified to swim in four individual events and the 4x200-meter freestyle relay at the World Aquatics Championships in Barcelona after finishing first in the 400-, 800- and 1500-meter freestyle, and second in the 200-meter freestyle at the US National Championships.
+At the 2013 US National Championships, Katie Ledecky qualified to swim in four individual events and the 4x200-meter freestyle relay at the 2013 World Aquatics Championships in Barcelona, Spain.

-In November 2016 at the Ohio State Invitational, Katie Ledecky lowered her American and U.S. Open marks in the women's 500-yard freestyle and 1650-yard freestyle.
+In November 2016 at the Ohio State Invitational, Katie Ledecky lowered her American and U.S. Open records in the women's 500-yard freestyle and 1650-yard freestyle.

 During the 2016–17 NCAA season, Katie Ledecky set 12 NCAA records and nine American records while swimming as a freshman for Stanford University.

-In 2016, Katie Ledecky left Rio de Janeiro as the most decorated female athlete of the Olympic Games, with four gold medals, one silver medal, and two world records.
+In 2016, Katie Ledecky became the most decorated female athlete at the Rio de Janeiro Olympic Games, securing four gold medals, one silver medal, and setting two world records.

-Katie Ledecky continued to train with the Nation's Capital Swim Club under coach Bruce Gemmell through the 2016 Summer Olympics.
+Through the 2016 Summer Olympics, Katie Ledecky continued to train with the Nation's Capital Swim Club under coach Bruce Gemmell.

-At the 2017 World Aquatics Championships in Budapest, Katie Ledecky broke the all-time female gold medal record, winning five golds and one silver to bring her career title total to 14.
+At the 2017 World Aquatics Championships in Budapest, Katie Ledecky broke the World Aquatics Championships' all-time female gold medal record, winning five golds and one silver, bringing her career title total to 14.

-During the 2017-18 NCAA season, Katie Ledecky set another three NCAA records and two American records, helping lead Stanford to its second straight team title.
+During the 2017–18 NCAA season, Katie Ledecky set another three NCAA records and two American records while helping lead Stanford to its second straight team title.

-On May 16, 2018, Katie Ledecky made her debut as a professional swimmer at the TYR Pro Swim Series in Indianapolis, Indiana, where she beat her old world record in the 1500-meter freestyle, setting a new world record of 15:20.48, breaking the existing mark by five seconds.
+On May 16, 2018, Katie Ledecky debuted as a professional swimmer at the TYR Pro Swim Series in Indianapolis, Indiana.
+She beat her old world record in the 1500-meter freestyle, setting a new world record of 15:20.48, breaking the existing mark by five seconds.

 On June 8, 2018, Katie Ledecky signed her first sponsorship deal with TYR Sport, Inc.